 The Orchestra began its rendition of Danzon No. 2 by Mexican composer Arturo Márquez.
 Maestro Ponti turned several times to face the audience, cueing the children to stand and dance along, which they did with abandon.
 As the Orchestra drove the Latin beat, Ponti demonstrated his own dancing techniques, which the children in various forms swiftly imitated.
 Joyfulness, smiles, and exhilaration abounded.

-And now, the pièce de resistance, for which the children have been eagerly waiting.
+And now, the pièce de resistance, for which the children have eagerly awaited.
 They assembled their recorders and focused their attention on the scrolling notation on the screens.
 They gleefully and skillfully accompanied the Orchestra’s performance of Jacques Offenbach’s Barcarolle.
-It was delightful to hear hundreds of children perform while reading the music and observing notated rests.
+Hearing hundreds of children perform while reading the music and observing notated rests was delightful.

 A favorite with audiences since the 19th century, Maestro Ponti led the audience into singing the opening four-note motif from Ludwig van Beethoven’s Symphony No. 5.
 He explained how the composer created this masterpiece by building on this simple arrangement of four notes.
 The Orchestra performed the work’s opening as the children carefully listened.

 Maestro Ponti has a marvelous way with an audience of children and adults alike.
 He is informative, charming, and expressive.
 The continued enthusiastic applause of appreciation at today’s event was well-earned.
 The forty-five-minute span of the program was just right, and the variety of activities kept the children fully engaged.
-Today’s concert was indeed a memorable, valuable, and enjoyable event for the children and adults alike.
+Today’s concert was memorable, valuable, and enjoyable for children and adults alike.